What’s on in the Skegness area in the week ahead

-Here is a list of events coming up in the Skegness area from tomorrow (Wednesday, October 16).
+Here is a rundown of events coming up in the Skegness area in the week ahead ...

 * Fear Island.
 Fantasy Island, Ingoldmells.
 Selected dates until November 3.
 Attractions £6 (£5 if pre-booked); Scare Pass £18 (£15 if pre-booked).

 * Further Recollections and Reflections exhibition from Mike Finney.
 Gunby Hall.
 11am to 5pm.
 Daily.
-Free, but normal admission charges apply for the venue.
+Free, but normal admission charges apply.

 * Alford Arts and Crafts Group.
 Alford Corn Exchange.
 1.30-3.30pm. £2.50.